bcdev/h2ops/README.md

 ![Terraflow](assets/terraflow.png)

+TerraFlow combines "Terra" (Latin for Earth) and "Flow" (signifying seamless automation), representing a MLOps tool that streamlines the flow of geospatial data and machine learning models for Earth Observation.
+Just as Airflow automates workflows and MLflow manages ML lifecycles, TerraFlow would orchestrates the entire pipeline for remote sensing ML-based projects.

-Terraflow is a comprehensive template (_in-development_) for machine learning projects incorporating MLOps practices using `Airflow`, `MLFlow`, `JupyterLab` and `Minio`.
+It is a comprehensive template (_in-development_) for machine learning projects incorporating MLOps practices using `Airflow`, `MLFlow`, `JupyterLab` and `Minio`.